aerospike/aerospike-client-python/doc/aerospike.rst

                     "username": "user",
                     "password": "password"
                 }
-                # This call will raise a ParamError from aerospike.exceptions
+                # This call will raise a ParamError from aerospike.exception
                 # Exception message should be:
                 # "username" is an invalid key
                 client = aerospike.client(config)